GNU/Linux Desktop Survival Guide

 Notice the practice of always reviewing the status of git every time we do a commit.
 This is a good practice!

-So, before getting started with any activity on git we may like to ensure our master branch is up-to-date.
+So, before getting started with any activity on git we may like to ensure our main branch is up-to-date.
 This is not required but is a good idea to regularly check.
-First we check the current status of the master branch.
+First we check the current status of the main branch.

 $ git status